..Frankie Pangilinan sparks an important discussion on rape victim-blaming

 And while it’s great that we all know what we’re fighting for, we’re exhausted.

 Women—all women—are tired of this.
 We recycle discourse on rape culture every damn quarter of the year (if not every single day of our lives) only to unearth a plethora of men who don’t want to believe us.
-A horde of naysayers tells us that we’re delusional for thinking that boys will ever outgrow “being boys.”
-We are blamed for instances of abuse, assault and rape.
+People think that we’re delusional.
+Boys will always be boys.
+We are responsible for our own abuse, assault, and rape.

-Survivors are put through the harrowing experience of having to report to authorities whom they know won’t believe them (the original post Pangilinan was responding to was from a police station in Quezon).
-Women are made to believe that any unwanted attention and the assault or violence that ensues should have to endure because of how they dress, act or look—as if men are mindless beings, walking around dick-first.
+Survivors have traumatic experiences where authorities won’t believe them (the original post Pangilinan was responding to was from a police station in Quezon).
+Women believed that any unwanted attention and the assault or violence that ensues should have to endure because of how they dress, act or look—as if men are mindless beings, walking around dick-first.

 According to an article from Business Mirror, “More women were raped, physically abused, sexually exploited and trafficked in 2019, according to the latest data obtained by the Philippine Statistics Authority from the Philippine National Police (PNP) and the Department of Social Welfare and Development (DSWD).”
 As of February this year, there were 2,162 rape cases reported to the police in 2019, 30.6% higher than the total number of cases reported in 2018.
 Over two thousand rape cases in one year.
-What’s worse is that these figures don’t even include attempted rape and the rape cases that simply aren’t reported (fact: as of 2017, only about 2 out of 5 cases are reported).
+Also, there are attempted rape and rape cases that simply aren’t reported (fact: as of 2017, only about 2 out of 5 cases are reported).
 Let that sink in.

 It shouldn’t be our job to educate men on our collective and personal traumas.
 We shouldn’t have to relive our worst nightmares just to drive a point.
 Yet here we are, again.